-As part of the annual review of the Bushfire Mitigation and Electric Line Clearance plans by MW's Asset Management Services team, any deficiencies are addressed and improvements are incorporated.
-These documents are stored in MW's Integrated Management System (IMS) Controlled Document Library, and a system generated automatic process ensures that the document is reviewed and approved in a timely manner.
+As part of the annual review of the Bushfire Mitigation and Electric Line Clearance plans by Melbourne Water's Asset Management Services team, any deficiencies are addressed and improvements are incorporated.
+These documents are stored in Melbourne Water's Integrated Management System (IMS) Controlled Document Library, and a system generated automatic process ensures that the document is reviewed and approved in a timely manner.
 This system also captures all changes and previous versions of these documents to allow an audit of changes if required.

-Drafting documents used in the preparation of the next years plan are located within the below folder.
-These documents have DRAFT in the title and are watermarked DRAFT, link below: Electric Line Bushfire Mitigation Plan Drafting Folder
+Drafting documents used in the preparation of the next year's plan are located within the folder Electric Line Bushfire Mitigation Plan Drafting Folder.
+These documents have DRAFT in the title and are watermarked DRAFT.

-Following internal approval of the plan, this document will be placed in MWC's Integrated Management System (IMS) Controlled Document Library, where the most current version can be made readily available to all MWC staff.
+Following internal approval of the plan, this document will be placed in Melbourne Water's Integrated Management System (IMS) Controlled Document Library, where the most current version can be made readily available to all Melbourne Water staff.
 The 'add version' process is used to maintain the document ID number.
-This also maintains the preventative maintenance links in MAXIMO.
+This also maintains the preventative maintenance links in Maximo.